 Nine surviving hostages from a spectacular bank hold-up meet regularly.
 The memories keep haunting them, in flash-backs slowly revealing that story.
-Two surviving perpetrators in jail, brothers, and the police, including survivor Nick, also remain focused on its aftermath, which keeps affecting all of them, their loved ones, colleagues etcetera.Written by
+Two surviving perpetrators in jail, who are brothers, and the police, including survivor Nick, also remain focused on its aftermath, which keeps affecting all of them, their loved ones, their colleagues, and others.Written by

 0 of 0 people found this review helpful.

 Was this review helpful to you?